IrisBroadcast/irisbroadcast.github.io/ophrys/README.md

 Features
 - Fullscreen browser without window decorations
-- Loading image on boot (Ophrys graphics)
+- Boot image on system start (Ophrys graphics)
 - Rotate screen on both Raspberry Pi 3 and 4 without reboot
 - Load a configuration JSON from an external site with settings
 - REST API for page refresh and */health* endpoint for status information